Financial Aid & Applicant Support

 PHASE 4: Decision

+Acceptance letter is sent with a scholarship offer.
 Applicants can receive a wide range of scholarships, from none to 100%, depending on their situation and the financial aid available.
-If you don’t get the scholarship you were expecting, GIVE IT A CHANCE!
-We have more resources for you (keep reading)!!!
+If you don’t get the scholarship you were expecting, give it a chance!
+Keep reading to check all the resources we have for you.

 Fundraising Program